lamine93/gke-lab/README.md

-# 🚀 Flask GKE Application – Manual Deployment on Google Kubernetes Engine
+# 🚀 Flask GKE Application – Deployment on Google Kubernetes Engine
 ## 📘 Project Overview

 This project is a simple Flask web application containerized with Docker and manually deployed on Google Kubernetes Engine (GKE).